 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Studies of cancer-specific metabolism have been conducted for over half a century, and the importance of promoting aerobic glycolysis, cancer favorable metabolic changes in mitochondria, and abnormal expression of drug-metabolizing enzymes has been emphasized through the established theories to date.
-Cancer-specific metabolism is a major theoretical background that can be explained the process of survival and proliferation of most solid cancers.
-Developing cancer-specific metabolism-target drugs will be able to be a novel treatable method that is critical as a new area of development strategies for colorectal cancer treatment, that have not yet been conquered and have infinite growth potential.
+Cancer-specific metabolism is a major theoretical background that can explain the process of survival and proliferation of most solid cancers.
+Developing cancer-specific metabolism-target drugs provide a novel treatable method that will be critical in this new area of treatment strategies for colorectal cancer.
+They have not yet been conquered and have infinite growth potential.

 Jeong KY.
 Cancer-specific metabolism: Promising approaches for colorectal cancer treatment.
 World J Gastrointest Oncol 2019; In press